 Material and colour

-There are a wide range of options available to you when it comes to the material and colour of your wardrobe.
+There is a wide range of options available to you when it comes to the material and colour of your wardrobe.

-Here are some of the options that we offer at VictoriaPlum.com:
+Here are some of the options you could choose:

 Oak is one of the most popular materials used in bedroom furnishings and provides a clean, natural wooden finish, not just in the bedroom, but throughout the home.